-Antimicrobial coatings are used to protect surfaces from micro-organisms including parasites, bacteria, germs and fungi.
-Initially introduced to inhibit the effect of micro-organisms in the surfaces to which they were applied to; increasing health concerns regarding the effect of such micro-organisms on human heath, have seen antimicrobial applications cover both human and surfaces.
+Antimicrobial coatings are used to protect surfaces from microorganisms including parasites, bacteria, germs and fungi.
+Initially introduced to inhibit the effect of microorganisms on the surfaces to which they were applied to; increasing health concerns regarding the impact of such microorganisms on the human health, have seen antimicrobial applications cover both human and surfaces.
 Growing demand for coatings in healthcare and medical device applications is expected to drive the antimicrobial coatings market.
-Increasing demand for indoor air quality and HVAC systems is also expected to augent anitmicrobial coatings market demand.
+Increasing demand for indoor air quality and HVAC systems is also expected to augment antimicrobial coatings market demand.
 However, health concerns regarding the use of silver in antimicrobial coatings coupled with high degree of regulatory intervention, particularly in the U.S. and in Europe is expected to a key challenge for market growth.
-Huge untapped potential, mainly in Asia Pacific and Latin America is expected to be a major opportunity for industry participants in the near future.
+Huge untapped potential, mainly in Asia Pacific and Latin America is projected to be a major opportunity for industry participants in the near future.

 Global Antimicrobial Coatings Market Volume, by Product, 2013